-In light of that, I try to split my meals into four-to-five smaller meals throughout the day.
+In light of that, I try to split my meals into 4-5 smaller meals throughout the day.
 I am a classic grazer!
 For example, I eat breakfast, a mid-morning snack, lunch, an afternoon snack, and dinner.
 Sometimes, I’ll have another small snack after dinner if I eat earlier in the evening.

 Remember, these aren’t huge portion sizes here.
 If you’re eating more frequently, then you don’t need to consume large quantities at a time.

 Pinpointing and avoiding POTS triggers are both highly individual and imperative in managing your health with this chronic condition.
 Once you have a better idea of triggers that worsen your symptoms, you can take active steps to minimize them and be on your way to feeling stronger, happier, and healthier!
 Let me know in the comments below what POTS triggers are the worst for you!

 Looking for more information?
 Check out this page from Dysautonomia International on how certain lifestyle adaptations can help mitigate flare-ups and worsening symptoms.

 Like this content?
 Hit the share button and follow me on Instagram so we can get better together, beat by beat!